securityfirst/tent-content/contents_en/operations/sexual-assault/beginner/types-of-assault.md

-[Title]: # (Types of assault)
+[Title]: # (Types of sexual violence)
 [Order]: # (0)

-### Sexual assault is a specific category of threat requiring prevention, mitigation, crisis management and after-care.
+### Sexual violence is a specific category of threat requiring prevention, mitigation, crisis management and after-care.

-This lesson outlines prevention.
+This lesson outlines strategies to prevent sexual assault.

-[Sexual assault advanced](umbrella://lesson/sexual-assault/1) outlines strategies if you are raped or assaulted.
+[Sexual assault advanced](umbrella://lesson/sexual-assault/1) outlines strategies if you are harassed, raped or assaulted.

 [Sexual assault expert](umbrella://lesson/sexual-assault/2) outlines strategies when a team member is raped or assaulted.